StephenOTT/GitHub-Analytics/README.md

 4. Using the ```:clock1:``` or any version of the clock emoji to provide time tracking.
 Example would be `:clock1: 2h`.
 This would signify 2h of work spend on the issue done by the following user.
 Adding additional features like: `:clock: 2h Sept 22, 2014` or other variations would provide time details time tracking down to dates, time of day etc.

+ 4.1.
+Using the Clock Emoji we can extend the details that can posted.
+Example you could include categorization information, comments, descriptions, followups, etc.

 5. Labels Assignment across multiple Repositories.

 6. History of Label Assignment per issue.

- 6.1 Using the history of label assignment per issue, you can use labels such as "25% Complete", "50% Complete", "75% Complete", etc to show a history of a specific issues timeline from start to completion in terms of perceived % completed.
+ 6.1.
+Using the history of label assignment per issue, you can use labels such as "25% Complete", "50% Complete", "75% Complete", etc to show a history of a specific issues timeline from start to completion in terms of perceived % completed.
 This helps with post-launch reviews, and with analysis of problematic issues.

 7. History of Issues within a Milestone

- 7.1 History of percentage complete of a Milestone
+ 7.1.
+History of percentage complete of a Milestone

 8. Break down of GFM Task Lists per users and aggregate per repo and across multiple repos

-8. History of Issue Assignment per issue.
+9. History of Issue Assignment per issue.